robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Point:**

-- "Joe's Florist is just the name of it.
+- Joe's Florist is just the name of the contact.
 It's not the actual address or phone number.
-It exists and we can find it, but we have to look it up."
+It exists and we can find it, but we have to look it up.

 </aside>